June Week 3:

 Hey there teachers!

-Check out these fun activities to spice up your lesson review with your mini Spanish geniuses!
-Choose from the options provided below to suit your vibe.
+Check out the fun activities below to spice up your Spanish lesson with your mini Spanish geniuses!
 Short on time?
 No worries!
-Just by showing the digital lesson you will still be rockin' that Spanish teacher status!
+Just by showing the video lesson you will still be rockin' that Spanish teacher status!

 1. Fruit Song: 10 Minutes